Kerberos, NTLM and SAM: 3 Ways Attackers Can Crack Passwords

 When an attacker takes control over an endpoint, they can dump all password hashes from the local (SAM) account database.
 This is especially easy as local NTLM hashes contain no salt.
 This makes offline cracking especially easy.
 A common attack vector in this scenario is to simply dump all password hashes from the domain controller.

 Now, I know what you are thinking, if the attacker has access to the domain controller, does he even needs passwords any more?!
 The answer is a resounding yes.
 Plain-text passwords are always important.
-One reason, it that even post-breach, many users will not change their already breached password exposing organization to years of lacking security.
+One reason, it that even post-breach, many users will not change their already breached password exposing the organization to years of lacking security.

 Since more than half of all breaches are exploiting credentials, understanding all of the gaps that an attacker might be able to take advantage of to crack user passwords is critical.
 Having this knowledge can help you better close the gaps and tighten up areas of vulnerability.